hugogirard/cosmosdbworkshop/dotnet/labs/01-creating_partitioned_collection.md

 1. In the terminal pane, enter and execute the following command:

     ```sh
+    dotnet add package Newtonsoft.Json --version 13.0.3
-    dotnet add package Microsoft.Azure.Cosmos --version 3.12.0
+    dotnet add package Microsoft.Azure.Cosmos --version 3.46.1
     ```

     > This command will add the [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos/) NuGet package as a project dependency.
-The lab instructions have been tested using the `3.12.0` version of this NuGet package.
+The lab instructions have been tested using the `3.46.1` version of this NuGet package.

 1. In the terminal pane, enter and execute the following command:

     ```sh
-    dotnet add package Bogus --version 30.0.2
+    dotnet add package Bogus --version 35.6.1
     ```

     > This command will add the [Bogus](../media/https://www.nuget.org/packages/Bogus/) NuGet package as a project dependency.
 This library will allow us to quickly generate test data using a fluent syntax and minimal code.
 We will use this library to generate test documents to upload to our Azure Cosmos DB instance.
-The lab instructions have been tested using the `30.0.2` version of this NuGet package.
+The lab instructions have been tested using the `35.6.1` version of this NuGet package.

 1. In the terminal pane, enter and execute the following command: